tedhudek/attendee-notes/README.md

 A consolidated repository where all attendees of the WriteTheDocs NA 2015 conference are welcome to contribute their notes for each presentation.
 After the conference ends, we will collaborate to make a master file of all the notes.

 The directory structure is broken down by day, and then by talk.
 Each talk's folder contains a README file with the speaker-provided talk abstract.
-After the conference ends, we will collaborate to make a master file of all the notes.

 **Note**: Any speakers are welcome to augment or edit the README for their talk.